Welcome to the Hillingdon Manor School Website

 Autism with Attitude street dance group from Hillingdon Manor School, Uxbridge, made history today when they qualified as the first special needs d...

-Please see our termly newsletter from our Head Teachers and Head of Service here.
+Please see our December newsletter from our Head of Service here.

 Message from our Patron- Esther Rantzen CBE